kojq/gal/README.md

 # Run

 This file is intended to be accessible, practical, consistent, and comprehensive.
-Please reach out with an issue or via [Community](#community) for suggestions.
+Please reach out for suggestions.
 </div>

 ## Community